Billy Knight (criminal): April 14, 1971

-On the night of 14 April 1971, Knight was watching TV in the recreation hall with the other prisoners when the prison bell rang at 10:30 pm, indicting that the prisoners were to go to bed.
+On the night of 14 April 1971, Knight was watching TV in the recreation hall with the other prisoners when the prison bell rang at 10:30 pm, indicating that the prisoners were to go to bed.
 Knight and his followers were supposed go to separate ranges of the prison, but other prisoners agreed to swap places to allow Knight's group to join the same line-up.
 As the prisoners were being marched to the 2-H range, the guard Terry Decker failed to notice that some of the prisoners in the line-up belonged to other ranges.
-However, Decker did notice that Knight's shirt was not tucked in and ordered him "tuck that shirt in!".
+However, Decker did notice that Knight's shirt was not tucked in and ordered him "tuck that shirt in!"
 Knight, who believed that his plan was about to exposed, punched Decker in the stomach and shouted "That's the last fucking order you're going to give!"
 One of Knight's followers, Charles Saunders, seized the keys from Decker.
 Four of Knight's other followers, Brian Dodge, Robert Adams, Leo Barrieault, and Allan Lafreniere raced into the central dome of the prison before the other guards could shut the door that linked the recreation hall to the dome.
 Dodge tackled the prison guard Donald Flynn in the dome.
 Knight shouted out "finish him off and lock him up in F-block".
 Three other guards, Ed Barret, Joseph Valier and Douglas Dittrich standing by the prison bell were assaulted.
 Within a few minutes, Knight had six prison guards as hostages and control of the dome.